g-leech/argmin-gravitas/_posts/2017-09-01-turing-suicide.markdown

 One great biographer, Andrew Hodges, considers it "obvious" that it was suicide.* Another, Jack Copeland, argues that the evidence is more consistent with accidental poisoning.

-Hodges is careful and thorough: I got most of the counterevidence below from his book.
+Hodges is thorough: I got most of the counterevidence below from his book.
 But, among its other offences** the <i>film</i> of his book invents wholesale a mental breakdown and teary confession of despair:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zdyGvz2DSd8" frameborder="0" allowfullscreen></iframe>

 * "By the side of his bed was half an apple, out of which several bites had been taken.
 They did not analyse the apple, and so it was never properly established that, as seemed perfectly obvious, the apple had been dipped in the cyanide."

 **  It invents a story about the police suspecting him of being a Soviet spy.
 It shows him covering up for a Soviet spy, John Cairncross; i.e. being a coward and traitor.
 It shows him building a computer with the same name as his first love, in an idiotic Frankenstein sense.
 It shows him having a breakdown after the hormone punishment.
 It hypes the relationship with Joan Clarke.
 It shows him being interrogated about his homosexuality, when actually he wrote a five-page confession outright, which is his largest contribution to gay rights: self-sacrifice as protest.

-^ John had already decided that it would be a mistake to contest a verdict of suicide, a policy from which the presence of a row of newspaper reporters did nothing to dissuade him.
+^ "John had already decided that it would be a mistake to contest a verdict of suicide, a policy from which the presence of a row of newspaper reporters did nothing to dissuade him."

 This doesn't fit at all.